LLNL/UnifyFS/docs/run.rst

 The manifest file contains one or more file copy requests.
-Each line in the manifest corresponds to one file copy request, and contains both the source and destination file paths.
+Each line in the manifest corresponds to one file copy request, and it contains both the source and destination file paths.
 Currently, directory copies are not supported.

 Each line is formatted as <source filename><whitespace><destination filename>.